 Where appropriate, before disclosing personal information to a third party, we will enter into an appropriate contract to require the third party to take adequate precautions to protect that information and to comply with applicable law.

-You can access the personal information we hold about you by logging in to the relevant section of the website. using your password.
+You can access the personal information we hold about you that you have provided by logging in to the relevant section of the website using your password.

-If you wish to, you may ask Nurole for a copy of the information we hold about you by emailing firstname.lastname@example.org.
+If you wish to, you may ask Nurole for a copy of other information we hold about you by emailing firstname.lastname@example.org.